komex/influence/README.md

 ## Authors

-This project was founded by [Andrey Kolchenko](https://github.com/komex) in August of 2013.
+This project was founded by [Andrey Kolchenko](https://github.com/komex) in October of 2014.

 ## Support or Contact